 MRI is used to image blood vessels (without using contrast), ducts, and hepatic tissues.
 Its clinical uses are still evolving.
 MRI is superior to CT and ultrasonography for diagnosing diffuse liver disorders (eg, fatty liver, hemochromatosis) and for clarifying some focal defects (eg, hemangiomas).
 MRI also shows blood flow and therefore complements Doppler ultrasonography and CT angiography in the diagnosis of vascular abnormalities and in vascular mapping before liver transplantation.

 Magnetic resonance cholangiopancreatography (MRCP) is more sensitive than CT or ultrasonography in diagnosing common bile duct abnormalities, particularly stones.
-Its images of the biliary system and pancreatic ducts are comparable to those obtained with ERCP and percutaneous transhepatic cholangiography, which are more invasive.
+Its images of the biliary system and pancreatic ducts are comparable to those obtained with endoscopic retrograde cholangiopancreatography (ERCP) and percutaneous transhepatic cholangiography, which are more invasive.
 Thus, MRCP is a useful screening tool when biliary obstruction is suspected and before therapeutic ERCP (eg, for simultaneous imaging and stone removal) is done.
+MRCP is the screening test of choice for primary sclerosing cholangitis.

 ERCP combines endoscopy through the second portion of the duodenum with contrast imaging of the biliary and pancreatic ducts.
 The papilla of Vater is cannulated through an endoscope placed in the descending duodenum, and the pancreatic and biliary ducts are then injected with a contrast agent.